Duchstf/VHbb/ftests/MCTF/README.md

 ```

 Start from pT=0,rho=0.
 If the F-test statistic has p-value < 5%, take the higher order polynomial as baseline and repeat.
 Stop when the higher order polynomials all have p-value > 5%.

+3. After determining the optimal order, fo into `plot_PrePostFit.sh` and plug in the year, pt, rho you want to plot.

+Repeat for all years.